Khiḍr Khan: Reign

 If Khiḍr Khan was forceful enough to seize the throne, and reputed to be stern and exacting, his reign was not long enough to secure any great advantage.
-He attempted to assert stronger control over Russia, retaliating for Novgorodian raids on Volga Bulghar territory by punishing local Christians, sending three emissaries to the Russian princes, and summoning Prince Dmitrij of Moscow to his court, where the grand prince of Vladimir and the princes of Nižnij Novgorod, Rostov, and Tver' were also assembled.
+He attempted to assert stronger control over Russia, retaliating for Novgorodian raids on Volga Bulghar territory by punishing local Christians, sending three emissaries to the Russian princes, and summoning Prince Dmitry of Moscow to his court, where the grand prince of Vladimir and the princes of Nizhny Novgorod, Rostov, and Tver were also assembled.
 But the emir Mamai was effectively autonomous in the west, while the former Ulus of Orda in the east was practically independent under its own Jochid khan, Qara Noqai, a rival of Khiḍr Khan.
 Moreover, in 1361 Khiḍr Khan was challenged closer to home by another Jochid prince, Ordu Malik.
 At that point, Khiḍr Khan and his son Qutlugh were murdered by another son, Timur Khwaja.
 The latter seized the throne but maintained himself on it for only a few days or a few weeks before being driven out by Ordu Malik.
 (Some sources name Khiḍr Khan's parricide son Murād or Murdad, which is actually the name of one of Khiḍr Khan's brothers, who ruled later, in 1362–1364.)